History, Uses and Applications of Garnets

 - They are also recyclable for as much as 5 times.

 Generally, they can be easily used to make preparations for coating or industrial painting.

 African Pegmatite supplies garnet in 250 to 600 μm grade for sandblasting applications.

 This was the first industrial use of garnets.
 In industries, they are used to produce sandpapers.
 This is possible because of the hardness properties of garnet.
 With a Mohs hardness of about 6.5 to 7.5, they function effectively as abrasives in different manufacturing processes.
 When garnets are crushed, rough edges are formed for cutting and sanding.
 The small granules gathered from the crushed garnet are bonded to paper to produce reddish color sandpaper which is used as a popular abrasive in woodwork shops.
 The crushed garnets can also be screened to several sizes so that they can be sold as abrasive powders and granules.

-Garnets are used in shipyards for several construction purposes.
-They are also used to refit and repair coatings, rust or in some cases, tight adherent mill scale.
+Garnets are used in shipyards and on flight lines for several purposes.
+They are used to refit and repair coatings, rust or in some cases, tight adherent mill scales.
+In a process similar to sandblasting, garnet is used to finish the outer skins of ships and aircraft prior to painting.
+A smooth finish is crucial to ships and aircraft, where excessively turbulent flow of air or water over the surface can have a dramatic effect on performance - and in the case of aircraft, safety.
 Its low dust levels make it easy to work with.
 With garnet blast media, you can ensure precise control of feathering when weld seams are being blasted.

 Garnets are used in blast-room applications.
 They are used where sensitive substrates, aluminum surfaces and installed electromagnetic components are used before the use of steel shot or grit.